lovechants/Aliyah/README.md

 There are a variety of other scripts present for testing purposes.
 Feel free to look at them if you are using another framework besides PyTorch.
+###### Visualization hooks differ from framework to framework so as more get implemented better examples for each supported framework will be added

 ## Example Images
 Visualization hooks differ from framework to framework.
-As more frameworks are supported, more images will be added here.
 ![MINST Rendering](example.png)
 ![VAE Example 1](example1.png)
 ![SimpleNet Output](example2.png)